Healthy Homes Assessment Highbury

 Highbury Moisture Ingress & Drainage

-Keeping your rental property safe from water damage isn’t only about the inside but you must make sure there is somewhere for surface, rain and ground water to go, and to prevent it from getting into the building.
-When it comes to moisture and damp it’s often not apparent that it could be a huge problem and cause the property to suffer and affecting your tenant’s well-being.
+Making sure your rental property is protected from dampness isn’t just about what’s inside the building It’s about having to make sure there is somewhere for surface or ground water and also stop it from getting inside.
+When it comes to moisture and damp it’s typically those things that you aren’t aware of that could be a huge problem and end up causing damage to your investment as well as affecting your tenant’s health.

-Rental properties should have efficient drainage to get rid of storm water, surface water, and ground water, including an appropriate runoff or outfall.
-Making sure that the water has a location to go and that it can’t linger underneath the structures is a crucial aspect of keeping your property dry.
+Properties that are rented must have efficient drainage to get rid of floodwaters, surface water and ground water.
+This includes an appropriate runoff or outfall.
+Making sure that water has a place to go, and it doesn’t sit beneath buildings is an essential part of making sure your property is dry.

-In addition to a drainage system to avoid moisture from entering, if your property has an enclosed space between your floor and surface, a ground moisture barrier must be put in place when it’s reasonably practicable to install it.
+Alongside the drainage system that will prevent moisture from entering, if your rental has an enclosed gap between floorboards and surface, a ground moisture barrier must be installed if it is reasonably practicable to do so.

-A ground moisture barrier is usually an insulating sheet of polythene laid over the ground to prevent any moisture in the ground from getting into the structure.
-It also assists in preventing any damage to your underfloor insulation.
+A ground moisture barrier is generally an insulating sheet of polythene laid over the ground, to block any moisture in the ground from entering the building.
+It also helps prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection